yzhuoning/LibAUC/README.md

 ---------------
 Deep AUC Maximization (DAM) is a paradigm for learning a deep neural network by maximizing the AUC score of the model on a dataset.
 There are several benefits of maximizing AUC score over minimizing the standard losses, e.g., cross-entropy.

-- In many domains (e.g., medical diagonosis) the AUC score is the default metric for evaluating and comparing different methods.
-Directly maximizing AUC score can potentially lead to the largest improvement in the model’s performance.Many real-world datasets are usually imbalanced (e.g., the number of malignant cases is usually much less than benign cases).
+- In many domains, AUC score is the default metric for evaluating and comparing different methods.
+Directly maximizing AUC score can potentially lead to the largest improvement in the model’s performance.
+- Many real-world datasets are usually imbalanced .
 AUC is more suitable for handling imbalanced data distribution since maximizing AUC aims to rank the predication score of any positive data higher than any negative data
-- Many real-world datasets are usually imbalanced (e.g., the number of malignant cases is usually much less than benign cases).
-AUC is more suitable for handling imbalanced data distribution since maximizing AUC aims to rank the predication score of any positive data higher than any negative data
--

 Original Links
 --------------